Decision Records

 Reject

-The inferred intent element is unsupported or incorrect.
+The inferred intent hypothesis is unsupported or incorrect.

 Rejection does not delete the element.